MMV-Lab/EfficientBioAI/README.md

 cd ../..
 bash docker/gpu/run_container.sh #run the docker container
 ```
-## Quick start:
+## 4. Demo:

 Suppose you alreadly have the pretrained model and you want to compress it using our toolkit, several things need to be satisfied:
    - The model should be in the `torch.nn.Module` format.
    - The model contains no dynamic flow (see [here](https://pytorch.org/docs/stable/fx.html#dynamic-control-flow) for more details, and [here](docs/dynamic_flow.md) for examples).
    - Avoid explicit self-defined model class member calls outside the class during the quantization process.(see [here](docs/explicit_class_member_call.md) for description and cases).

-If satisfied, just check the `Run mode` section to see how to run the code.
+If satisfied, just check the `5.
+Instructions for use` section to see how to run the code.
 There is also an [example](tutorial/DecoNoising/) from [ZerocostDL4Mic](https://colab.research.google.com/github/HenriquesLab/ZeroCostDL4Mic/blob/master/Colab_notebooks/Beta%20notebooks/DecoNoising_2D_ZeroCostDL4Mic.ipynb).

 If not, check the following examples to see how to get rid of the problems:
    -  correct the dynamic control flow: [description](extra_class_memebers.md)
    -  get rid of the dynamic flows: [description](docs/dynamic_flow.md)

-## Run mode:
+## 5. Instructions for use:
 There are two ways to run the code.
 Using the provided scripts or just using the api.
 Both requires the config yaml file and you can find an example here: [config file example](tutorial/SemanticSeg/custom_config.yaml).
 ### Use script:
 - compression: